rfo909/CFT/README.md

 functions, nothing more.

 There are options for storing data, either to file, or using the integrated Db2 data store.
-This requires an explicit effort, not something that just happens, as the goal is to minimize or eliminate unwanted side effects.
+This requires an explicit effort, and is not something that "just happens".
+The goal is to minimize or eliminate unwanted side effects.